Updated: Sep 7, 2021

 Anyone that knows me, knows that I love juice.
 I've been juicing since my early 20s and still remember how excited I was when I bought my first juicer.
 I juiced so much fresh pineapple juice I almost went into a hyperglycaemic reaction.
 Note to self: add some green, keep it in balance.

-They give your skin a vibrant, healthy glow, help your eyes shine bright and help to maintain a healthy weight.
+Juicing is hydrating to the body giving your skin a vibrant, healthy glow, help your eyes shine bright and help to maintain a healthy weight.
 This really is using food as medicine at its best.
 Apart from using fresh organic produce (vegetables & fruit) adding in some herbs, spices & roots can tailor a juice to your specific needs.
 Think about Ginger and its circulatory, anti iflammatory & immune enhancing properties or Tumeric for its extensive range of health promoting benefits.
 Just a few examples of what we can achieve with a juice.

 Cold press juices have a higher juice yeild, minimal juice separation and foaming.
 They are well suited for leafy greens, grasses, sprouts, herbs and the juice lasts longer with enzyme activity and nutrient integrity intact.
 Prices will vary from $400 - $800 for a domestic cold press juicer.
 It all depends on how much and how often you want to juice.
 Just remember, like anything you do get what you pay for.
 My personal favourite and the one I own is a Kuvings juicer however, another trusted and popular brand is the Hurom.